Osakwe1/TFL_Stations/README.md

 - hvplot - Data visualization library

 ## Prerequisites
 You will need to have Python 3 and the necessary libraries installed.
-You can install these libraries by running:
+You can install these libraries using pip by running the below :

 ```
 pip install -r requirements.txt